robalyx/rotector/README.md

 ## ⚡ Efficiency

 Rotector is built to efficiently handle large amounts of data while keeping resource usage at a reasonable level.
-Here's a performance snapshot from one of our test runs on a shared VPS (as of v0.1.0-alpha.4-pre.1):
+Here's a performance snapshot from one of our test runs on a shared VPS:

 > [!NOTE]
-> These results come from a single test run and should be viewed as illustrative rather than definitive.
+> These results should be viewed as illustrative rather than definitive.
 Performance can vary significantly due to various factors such as API response times, proxy performance, system resources, configuration, and more.
 Not all of the VPS resources were used.

 ### Test Environment